-However, as with so many other surprising developments from the past several years when it comes to sudden support for treatments that at first impression seem ludicrous (e.g., PRP, laser therapy, mechanotherapy, injection of fat cells, wounding, artery ligation and even setting your scalp on fire (!) if you have read all my posts), I got a very surprising development (e-mail) several weeks ago.
-I am pasting that e-mail below with important points in bold, and will have my further thoughts thereafter:
+However, as with so many other surprising developments from the past several years when it comes to sudden support for treatments that at first impression seem ludicrous (e.g., mechanotherapy, injection of fat cells, wounding, artery ligation and even scalp burning), I got a very surprising e-mail several weeks ago (pasted below) from Mr. Paul Salsberg of Cliradex that might imply yet another avenue to combat hair loss via treatment of Demodex.

 Every human has demodex but some have a lot.
 I have studied the demodex mite now for years and I believe that the reason why individuals eye lashes fall out is due to the fact that demodex’s main food source is right on and in the hair/lash follicle duct.
 They’re not only consuming the excessive oil but also the root of the follicle.